acarsgithub/DataRecording/README.md

 * A *Currently Recording State* signal with minor value 3
 * A *Not Recording State* signal with minor value 2

-Once I made sure I could recieve and send signals for state and recording control, I began modifying the test.js file for the overall application.
+Once we made sure we could recieve and send signals for state and recording control, we began modifying the test.js file for the overall application.
 That code is available above.
 Just use the *test.js* file within the repository and replace the original code with this one.

-#### Current Issue: I can send a signal and recieve state back properly, but I cannot swap between states or signals yet.
+#### Current Issue: We can send a signal and recieve state back properly, but we cannot swap between states or signals yet.
 This is still an ongoing process.

+### Part 3

+In this part, we will speak on the hardware part of the project.

+We originally started working with the Jetson Nvidia Nano, but quickly ran into issues regarding the architecture of the operating system not being x86.
+We then decided to work with the raspberry pi.